Canada could make billions from legal pot

 "We have a bigger market opportunity here in the U.S.," he said.

-But marijuana's shaky legal status in the U.S. -- the U.S. the federal government prohibits it -- means things could change quickly for entrepreneurs working in cannabis.
+But marijuana's shaky legal status in the U.S. -- the federal government prohibits it -- means things could change quickly for entrepreneurs working in cannabis.

 Related: Constellation Brands beer company buys stake in Canadian pot market